Topping1/probability-spreadsheet/README.md

 # Probability-Spreadsheet: A Probabilistic Spreadsheet
 A simple proof-of-concept probabilistic spreadsheet.
 Python recreation of Montesheet

 **Probability-Spreadsheet** is an experimental spreadsheet application built with PyQt5 and Python, allowing you to seamlessly mix **probability distributions** with classical spreadsheet-style arithmetic.
 It is a Python recreation of [Montesheet](https://github.com/dps/montesheet) See also [Probabilistic Spreadsheet](https://blog.singleton.io/posts/2021-11-24-probabilistic-spreadsheet/).
-This project is NOT affiliated to Montesheet.
+This project is NOT affiliated with Montesheet.

 ## Screenshots